Prin Const - HT3B5AS1W1 or HT3B5DS1W1 - 13004220 - 1 Credit - Semester-long Course

 Program Specific Certifications

 Texas Department of Licensing and Regulation Apprentice Electrician license (1st Year Students begin compiling 8,000 hours needed to obtain the Journey Electrician’s License).
-The cost of the license is $20.

 For more information please see your CTE Counselor.